 “The Blue Heron brings messages of self-determination and self-reliance.
 They represent an ability to progress and evolve.
 The long thin legs of the heron reflect that an individual doesn’t need great massive pillars to remain stable, but must be able to stand on one’s own.
 Blue Herons have the innate wisdom of being able to maneuver through life and co-create their own circumstances.
 Blue Herons reflect a need for those to follow their own unique wisdom and path of self-determination.
 These individuals know what is best for themselves and need to follow their hearts rather than the promptings of others.
 The Blue Heron symbolizes patience, grace, balance, elegance, and determination.”
 (Symbolism courtesy of Blue Heron and assistance from members of the Heron People.)

 Sneq’wa (Blue Heron) e’lun (House), is a “home away from home” for Indigenous students, faculty and staff.
-Sneq’wa e’lun, is also the home for Indigenous Engagement, the Indigenous Education Advisor, and the the Associate Vice-President, Student and Academic Services.
+Sneq’wa e’lun is also the home for Indigenous Engagement, the Indigenous Education Advisor, and the the Associate Vice-President, Student and Academic Services.

 The house complements the educational programming that Royal Roads is currently delivering, including a number of continuing studies programs for all students and community members and for our faculty and students engaged in a number of research projects related to Indigenous culture and history.